aMytho/laravel-nvim-docs/source/docs/getting-started.md

 return laravel_provider
 ```

-You only need to add them to the `user_providers` config and they will be loaded.
+Simply add them to the `user_providers` config and they will be loaded.

 register as laravel it's a place where you can define elements for the container system, even you
 can override current implementation given that the ones defined by the plugin are only conditional.